yantonov/mercurial-tools/README.md

 ### Docs and help scripts for [mercurial](http://mercurial-scm.org "mercurial") SCM

 ### installation
-- install/install-mac.sh - script to install mercurial on mac os from source
+- for Mac Os install/install-mac.sh - script to install mercurial on mac os from source

 ### help scripts
 // todo